Zhonghua minzu

 Woman wearing a cheongsam or qipao, a typical ethnic fusion dress of Manchu origin absorbing Han and Mongol styles.

 History

 An older proto-nationalist term throughout Chinese history was Huaxia, but the immediate roots of the Zhonghua minzu lie in the Qing dynasty founded by the Manchu clan Aisin Gioro in what is today Northeast China.
 The Qing Emperors sought to portray themselves as ideal Confucian rulers for the Han Chinese, Bogda Khans for the Mongols, and Chakravartin kings for Tibetan Buddhists.
+After experiencing repeated humiliations by foreign powers, elites began to debate what it meant to be Chinese.
+Adapting the imported term minzu from Japan (where it related to the idea of modernizing), elites coined the phrase Zhonghua minzu.

 Lizheng Gate at the Chengde Mountain Resort.
 On the sign hanging over the gate there is written the letters used in the Qing Dynasty.
 From the left: Mongolian script, Chagatai Arabic script, Chinese, Tibetan, and Manchurian.
 These five languages are collectively referred to as "Chinese languages".